-One of the most famous and controversial La Jolla attractions is our resident population of wild La Jolla seals and La Jolla sea lions.
-Unless the weather or surf is prohibitive, they are almost always at the shoreline from the the sea caves to the Children’s Pool and beyond.
+One of the most famous — and controversial — La Jolla attractions is our resident population of wild La Jolla seals and La Jolla sea lions.
+Unless the weather or surf keeps them away, they are almost always lounging or swimming along our stunning shoreline from the sea caves to the Children’s Pool and beyond.

 The Basics: Seal or Sea Lion?

-Sea lions are brown and seals are darker grey, brown or almost black with speckled skin.
-If you hear barking, that’s definitely a sea lion.
+Sea lions are brown, and seals are darker gray, brown, or almost black with speckled skin.
+And if you hear barking, that’s a sea lion (usually a male).
 Seals are only capable of low grunts.
 Rest assured that you’ll hear both in La Jolla, but the sea lions win the award for most chatty.

-Seals are typically solitary animals but you will see them in large groups here in La Jolla.
-Like BFFs, highly social California sea lions often pile up next to each other like BFFs.
+Finally, seals are typically solitary animals, but you will see them in large groups here in La Jolla.
+Like BFFs, highly social California sea lions often pile up next to and on top of each other.

 Where to See La Jolla Seals and Sea Lions

-While you could really see them anywhere along our coastline, the best place to see La Jolla seals and sea lions is along Coast Boulevard from the Cave Store down to the Children’s Pool.
-You can walk this entire stretch along the coastal path in a matter of minutes.
-Bring your camera as views are stunning.
+While you could see them anywhere along our coastline, the best place to see La Jolla seals and sea lions is along Coast Boulevard between The Cave Store in the north and Children’s Pool in the south.

 La Jolla Cove